squeeton/the-dim/~Sessions/2025-10-01 Session Note.md

 we made a vow to whoop the lemurs ass. on the way [[Hardmire|home]] we saw 30-40 candles

-this is a mourning ritual to find a [[lost]] love one. its a commoners urban legend to stop bad mojo
+this is a mourning ritual to find a [[Jormy]] love one. its a commoners urban legend to stop bad mojo

 things were worse when we got back to [[Reedswatch]] things were eeire. the guards are gone.